• 866-376-2463

 What is the difference between a networked and non-networked charging station?

-A networked charging station can communicate over the internet, allowing payment to be collected via credit card or smartphone app, and some remote servicing and troubleshooting.
+A networked charging station can communicate over the internet, allowing payment to be collected via credit card or smartphone app, and enabling some remote servicing and troubleshooting.
 In exchange for these services, the station host pays monthly networking fees.
 Networked stations are more complex to install and more expensive than non-networked stations.
 For example, a non-networked Level 2 charger could cost $600 to several thousand dollars, whereas a networked Level 2 charger starts at around $1,800 and can cost as much as $10,000.

 How do I select a site for my public charger?

 The type of charger also matters.
-For Level 3 DC Fast Chargers, customers will be charging for a relatively short amount of time and so generally desire gas station amenities such as restrooms and snacks.
+For Level 3 DC Fast Chargers, customers will be charging for a relatively short amount of time and so generally desire gas station amenities, such as restrooms and snacks.
 Level 2 chargers, meanwhile, are better located near activities that occupy several hours, such as parks, playgrounds, and movie theaters.

 What options are available for installing chargers at multi-unit dwellings (MUDs)?